 Ingredients

-- 3 quarts whole milk (I used raw milk but whole pasteurized milk will be fine)
+- ½ gallon whole milk (I used raw milk but whole pasteurized milk will be fine)

 Instructions

 - Mix milk and salt in a pot.
 Cook over medium high heat, stirring every few minutes, until the milk reaches 185 degrees.
-(If you don’t have a candy thermometer, bring the milk to a simmer but do not let it boil.)
+(If you don’t have a candy thermometer, bring the milk to a simmer but do not let it boil.)1/2 gallon whole milk, 1 teaspoon sea salt

-- Stir in the lemon juice, turn the heat down to medium, and let sit for one minute.
-As soon as you stir in the lemon juice, you’ll see the milk start to curdle and separate into curds and whey.
+- Stir in the lemon juice or apple cider vinegar, turn the heat down to medium, and let sit for one minute.
+As soon as you stir in the lemon juice, you may see the milk start to curdle and separate into curds and whey.2 tablespoons lemon juice

 - Gently stir again and turn off the heat.
 Let sit without stirring (it’s hard not to keep checking it!) for ten minutes.